 - Are there wild animals in the area, such as coyotes?

 - If your cat gets lost, can she be easily identified?

-- Is your cat vaccinated and protected against illnesses and parasites?
+- Is your cat vaccinated against illnesses and parasites?

 The presence of traffic will be the biggest concern, especially if you live on a busy road.
 If your cat has never seen a car before, she won’t understand the dangers.

 Lost Pet Research offers some insights into the statistics surrounding road accidents and cats.
-According to research, males aged 7 months to 2 years are likeliest to be struck by cars.
+According to research, males aged 7 months to 2 years are most likely to be struck by cars.

 There are more dangers than just the road, however.
-Other cats are one example.
 Unfriendly, rival felines may not take kindly to your cat entering their territory.

 Your pet may end up in conflict with hostile neighborhood cats.
 However, even friendly felines can be just as dangerous, just in a different way.
 If your cat is not vaccinated, she may pick up infectious diseases.
 Equally possible is the sharing of fleas, ticks, and other parasites.

 Do you live in an area with snakes?
-Most snakes are non-venomous and are terrified of cats, but they will seem to defend themselves if confronted.
-There’s nothing to gain by taking chances.
+Most snakes are non-venomous and are terrified of cats, but they will seek to defend themselves if confronted.
+There’s nothing to gain by taking any chances.

 Prepare for the worst.
 Your cat may somehow get away from you.
 If that happens, can she be identified?
 A collar that lists your contact details or a microchip is highly recommended.

 If you have done so, your cat may be ready for the wider world.
-You can take her out for the first time, and see how she reacts.
+You can take her outside for the first time, and see how she reacts to real-world conditions.

 Letting My Cat Outside for the First Time

 If your cat is going outside for the first time, keep her company.
-Your cat will likely be nervous at all the sights, sounds, and smells she’s exposed to.
+Your cat will likely be nervous at all the sights, sounds, and smells she’s suddenly exposed to.

 With this in mind, you may want to consider putting a leash on your cat.
-This way, you can take her for a walk, like you would a dog.
+This way, you can take her for a walk.
 Not all cats like leash training, though.